Self-bound hybrid stars with strong phase transitions can relieve major compact star observation tensions: RESULTS AND Discussions

 \section{RESULTS AND Discussions}

 We aim to explain the puzzling XTE J1814-338 and HESS J1731-347 together with other astrophysical observations utilizing the slow stable branch of self-bound hybrid stars.
-There are two possible scenarios: \begin{itemize} \item Scenario 1: GW170817's constraint needs to be met by the non-hybrid branch (i.e., $\Lambda_{1.4 M_{\odot}}<800$ for bare quark stars of HybQS and IHS cases, and for bare strangeon stars of HybSS case). \item Scenario 2: GW170817's constraint is only met by the hybrid branch (i.e., after $P_{\rm trans}$). \end{itemize} In all scenarios, the HESS J1731-347 constraint can be easily met by all the non-hybrid self-bound branches, while the XTE J1814-338 is conveniently met by the (slow stable) hybrid branches in a viable EOS parameter space.
+There are two possible scenarios: \begin{itemize} \item Scenario 1: GW170817's $\Lambda_{1.4 M_{\odot}}<800$ constraint \footnote{Note that other constraints (such as the lower bounds of tidal deformability) from analyses of GW170817 commonly assume neutron star EOS~\cite{LIGOScientific:2018cki,LIGOScientific:2018hze, radice2018gw170817,kiuchi2019revisiting}, so that they do not apply to our study of self-bound stars.
+For details, see related discussions in Refs.~\cite{Zhang:2019mqb, Miao:2021nuq}.} needs to be met by the nonhybrid branch (i.e., by the bare quark stars of HybQS and IHS cases, and by the bare strangeon stars of HybSS case). \item Scenario 2: GW170817's constraint is only met by the hybrid branch (i.e., after $P_{\rm trans}$). \end{itemize} In all scenarios, the HESS J1731-347 constraint can be easily met by all the nonhybrid self-bound branches, while the XTE J1814-338 is conveniently met by the (slow stable) hybrid branches in a viable EOS parameter space.

-Studies~\cite{LIGOScientific:2018hze,Radice:2017lry,Most:2018hfd,De:2018uhw,Burgio:2018yix,shibata2019constraint} have shown that GW170817's tidal deformability constraints $\Lambda_{1.4 M_{\odot}}<800$ exclude very stiff EOSs and large radius around $1.4\, M_\odot$ ($R_{1.4M_{\odot}}$), constraining possible maximum mass $M_{\rm TOV}$ well below that of the massive object ($2.6\,M_\odot$) observed in GW190814.
+Studies~\cite{LIGOScientific:2018hze,Radice:2017lry,Most:2018hfd,De:2018uhw,Burgio:2018yix,shibata2019constraint} have shown that GW170817's tidal deformability constraints $\Lambda_{1.4 M_{\odot}}<800$ exclude very stiff EOSs and large radii around $1.4\, M_\odot$ ($R_{1.4M_{\odot}}$), constraining possible maximum mass $M_{\rm TOV}$ well below that of the massive object ($2.6\,M_\odot$) observed in GW190814.
 Interestingly, Scenario 2 can relax $R_{1.4M_{\odot}}$ and $M_{\rm TOV}$ to large values, and reconcile the tension between the gravitational wave events GW170817 and GW190814 by leaving GW170817's constraints satisfied only by the hybrid branch, as we will explicitly show later.